3 Sources

 Copy Link

-Agentic commerce is moving from theoretical concept to mainstream consumer behavior faster than the payments industry anticipated.
-A Worldpay survey of 8,000 consumers across eight global markets revealed striking levels of trust in AI shopping agents: nearly one in three shoppers said they would trust an AI agent to manage travel purchases up to $500, while almost one in four would delegate purchases up to $1,000
+Consumers are ready to delegate purchasing decisions to AI agents faster than the payments industry anticipated.
+A Worldpay survey of 8,000 consumers across eight global markets revealed that nearly one in three global shoppers would trust an AI shopping agent to manage travel purchases of up to $500, while almost one in four would go up to $1,000

 1